Healthcare Workplace Stress and Violence

-A short overview of the issues with violence in a healthcare worplace.
+A short overview of the issues with violence in a healthcare workplace.

 Learn about the common risk factors associated with workplace violence.

-Learn how prevention strategies and techniques can mitigate workaplce violence in healthcare.
+Learn how prevention strategies and techniques can mitigate workplace violence in healthcare.

 Learn about the components of a healthcare workplace violence prevention program.

 Overview of hazard prevention and controls relevant to workplace violence.

 Learn the requirements and benefits of safety and health training and how this can help to improve how employees handle workplace violence issues.

 Learn the best practice for employers when evaluating and improving programs.

 Learn what environmental design is and how it can be applied in healthcare facilities to manage workplace violence.